PacktPublishing/Mule-ESB-Cookbook/README.md

 **Over 40 recipes to effectively build your enterprise solutions from the ground up using Mule ESB**

+## What is this book about?
+Mule ESB is a lightweight Java-based enterprise service bus (ESB) and integration platform that allows developers to connect applications together quickly and easily, enabling them to efficiently exchange data.
+You can therefore use Mule ESB to allow different applications to communicate with each other via a transit system to carry data between applications within your enterprise or across the Internet.
+It is also useful if you use more than one type of communication protocol while integrating three or more applications/services.

 This book covers the following exciting features:
 * Learn how to work with components, workflow, and patterns, and how to configure them
 * Understand message sources, processors, and properties